-We issued 700,000 shares of Series A Preferred Stock in a private placement completed on June 1, 2016, including 175,000 shares issued to two of our directors upon surrender of certain promissory notes.
+We issued 700,000 shares of Series A Preferred Stock in a private placement completed in June 2016, including 175,000 shares issued to Michael Taglich and Robert Taglich, two of our directors and principal stockholders, upon surrender of certain promissory notes.
 Dividends on the Series A Preferred Stock are payable in cash or additional shares of Series A Preferred Stock ("PIK Shares"), or a combination of both.
 The PIK Shares, together with the shares of Series A Preferred Stock issued in the private placement, are sometimes referred to herein as the "Preferred Shares."
-Under the terms of our Revolving Credit, Term Loan and Security Agreement with PNC Bank, National Association, we may not be able to pay dividends on the Series A Preferred Stock in cash.
-Consequently, we may need to issue additional shares of Series A Preferred Stock as PIK Dividends.
+Under the terms of our Revolving Credit, Term Loan and Security Agreement with PNC Bank, National Association (the "Loan Agreement"), we may not be able to pay dividends on the Series A Preferred Stock in cash.
+Consequently, we may need to issue additional shares of Series A Preferred Stock in lieu of cash dividends.
 Although the certificate of designation authorizing the issuance of the Series A Preferred Stock permits us to increase the number of shares of Series A Preferred Stock we may issue without approval of our stockholders, the maximum number of shares of preferred stock we are authorized to issue under our Articles of Incorporation is 1,000,000 shares.
-For additional information, concerning the powers, privileges, rights, qualifications and limitations of our Series A Preferred Stock, please refer to the descriptions contained in our Current Report on Form 8-K filed with the SEC on June 1, 2016, and the transaction documents filed as exhibits thereto.
-The discussion herein is qualified in its entirety by reference to the transaction documents filed with such Current Report on Form 8-K.
+On September 15, 2016, our Board of Directors authorized the issuance of 32,297 shares of Series A Preferred Stock in lieu of payment of cash dividends for the dividend period ended September 15, 2016.